E.A.S.E. Into Therapy: Preparing for Your First Session

 What are your fees, and do you offer a sliding scale or direct billing to insurance?

-Be Prepared to Feel Some Feelings
+Be Prepared to Feel Things

 Comments